ngageoint/opensphere-asm/README.md

 ## Try it

-Point a browser at `example.html` and hit the test button.
+Point a browser at `example.html` (via an HTTP server, not file://)  and hit the test button.

 ## Development